How to Structure Your Shiny App Like a Pro

 })}

 Notice also the structured comments for the usual server-side sections.
+We always place them in the same order:

 Finally, the naming mirrors the UI: home_server(), search_server(), disclaimer_server().